 With Amazon bulldozing its way through the marketplace in nearly every industry, small business owners are fearful of being left behind in the rubble.
-Those who are selling products online, that are also available by large retailers, are at a competitive disadvantage and should find a way to set themselves apart from the super stores, perhaps by selling items not available on the likes of Amazon.
+Those who are selling products online, that are also available by large retailers, are at a competitive disadvantage and should find a way to set themselves apart from the superstores, perhaps by selling items not available on the likes of Amazon.
 But what about businesses who are selling their own product line?
 Should they join forces with the enemy by selling their product through the Amazon marketplace?

-The Amazon shopping cart is a marketing workhorse but it can’t offer the same personalized, interactive experience that the business owner can to woo customers.
-They might onsider offering an incentive to purchase directly from the manufacturer such as a money back guarantee.
+The Amazon shopping cart is a marketing workhorse but it can’t offer the same personalized, interactive experience that business owners can to woo customers.
+They might even consider offering an incentive to purchase directly from the manufacturer such as a money-back guarantee.
 Remember that Amazon is only another marketplace and everyone has their favorite places to shop.